 14. Best Key West Happy Hours

 Boathouse Bar and Grill features a breezy Key West port waterfront location and a laid-back island vibe.
 Situated on Front Street, it is the perfect setting to relax after a day of exploring Duval Street or enjoying Key West shore excursions.
 Patrons enjoy half-off a wide assortment of appetizers and draft beers during happy hour.

 The Porch offers guests quality wines and craft beers that change weekly at discounted prices in downtown Old Key West.
 Cruise guests can step back in time and enjoy artwork as well as ghost tales inside the historic Porter Mansion.
 The friendly spirit of Dr. Porter is still reputed to haunt his former home.

-Renowned for their oysters, Alonzo’s Oyster Bar features indoor and outdoor seating and one of the best happy hours in Key West.
-The waterfront location on the Historic Seaport offers marvelous views, half-priced drinks and appetizers that could easily serve as a meal.
+Renowned for its oysters, Alonzo’s Oyster Bar features indoor and outdoor seating and one of the best happy hours in Key West.
+The waterfront location on the Historic Seaport offers marvelous views, half-priced drinks, and appetizers that could easily serve as a meal.